frigaut/shao/performance.md

 Significant difference on the large system in which time(mmul) is larger than time(wfsing).

-fuck it.
-In rebasing, I lost all the tags. update: was able to retrieve them.

 ```ad-note
 v0.4.0
 sh6.par: 3243.3 it/s, tur=14.5μs, wfs=269.6μs, shm=22.0μs (3267.6)